lfrommelt/monty/2021/02_Variables_Assignments/02_Variables_Assignments_Ex.md

 ---
 title: BPP Exercise 2 -- Variables, Assignments and If-statements
-date: 2019-04-14
+date: 2021-04-27
 ...

 \noindent
 Please create an individual file for the solution of each task.
 If it is a program, please make sure you save it as `01_filename.py`.
-Make sure that you use a descriptive filename that includes the tasknumber.
+Make sure that you use a descriptive filename that includes the task number.
 Then make a zip folder containing all files for all tasks.
-Lastly, upload the folder to StudIP.
+Lastly, upload the folder to the VIPS sections in StudIP.

 \noindent
-We want to encourage you to come to the practice sessions.
+We want to encourage you to come to the coding support sessions.
-They give you the oportunity to work on the tasks with your peers and ask us for tips for the exercises.
+They give you the opportunity to ask questions and get concrete help for when you are stuck on something.
-If you have any problems, ask questions to your fellow students, come to the practice session, or drop us a mail.
+If you have any problems, ask questions to your fellow students, come to the coding support sessions, or drop us a mail.

+\noindent
 Have fun Programming!

 # Warm-up Exercises

-## Reasoning about variables (10 points)
+## Reasoning about variables (15 points)

 1. What is the output if you run this code?
-Why?
+For each print-statement, explain what happens and why this statement leads to the output it produces.
    ```python
    cat = "Tom"
    dog = "Bruno"